HL7/vrdr/input/pagecontent/usage.md

 ### Country Literals
 Countries are consistently represented using two letter postal codes bound to a string field.
 The IJE typically represents countries using a 2 letter postal code and a separate literal field.
 Mapping from the 2 letter codes to literals must be provided outside of the VRDR IG, and can leverage the [CountryCS].

+### Decedent Name
+Profile conformance requires that either a first, last, or middle name be provided based on US Core requirements.
+If no name components are available, a data absent reason should be provided for at least one name component in order to conform to the profile requirements.

+NCHS submission requires only a last name.
+Last name is required for NCHS submission.
+If the decedent's legal name is unknown, name.family should be reported as 'UNKNOWN', or omitted.
+Placeholder names such as 'John Doe' or 'Jane Doe' should not be reported.

+### Decedent Gender
+Profile conformance requires that gender be provided.
+A value of 'unknown' will satisfy this requirement.
+There is no IJE field that is mapped to the Decedent.gender field.

 {% include markdown-link-references.md %}